ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 header field have identical DNS domains.
 Thus, the identifiers are in strict alignment.

-Example 2: SPF in alignment (parent):
+Example 2: SPF in relaxed alignment:

 ~~~
      MAIL FROM: <sender@child.example.com>